accurascan/AccuraFinger/README.md

 }

 /**
- * @param titleCode to display scan card message on top of border Frame *
  * @param errorMessage To display process message.
  *                null if message is not available
- * @param isFlip  true to set your customize animation for scan back card alert after complete front scan
+ * @param isShowAnim  To set your custom animation
- *                and also used cameraView.flipImage(ImageView) for default animation */
+ */
 @Override
-public void onProcessUpdate(int titleCode, String errorMessage, boolean isFlip) {
+public void onProcessUpdate(int titleCode, String errorMessage, boolean isShowAnim) {
 // make sure update view on ui thread
     runOnUiThread(new Runnable() {
         @Override